British Political Parties Being Dragged Down The Rabbit Hole

-UK political Parties are now truly being dragged into the Rabbit Hole of Madness, Middle East Hatred, Anti Islamic or Anti semitic.
+UK political parties are now truly being dragged into the Rabbit Hole of Madness, Middle East Hatred, Anti Islamic or Antisemitic, It’s a case of Pick your Poison!

 Both Labour and the Tories are being pulled into the conflict of hatred.

-One bottle of poison proscribed by Baroness Warsi says.
+One bottle of poison prescribed by Baroness Warsi says:

 The Muslim Council of Britain has now called on the Tories to launch an independent inquiry into allegations of Islamophobia.